-With only five easy to get main ingredients that are easy to get it is perfect for any occasion.
+With only five easy-to-get main ingredients that are easy to get it is perfect for any occasion.

 Warming Carrot & Ginger Soup Perfect for Those Chilly Days

 I can’t quite remember when I first started making this soup recipe.
 I think it was when I went on a diet once.
 It is a great way to get carrots into you even if you are not that keen on them.
-Normally, I can only tolerate small amounts of carrots yet, doing this gives them a bit of kick and has become a favourite.
+Normally, I can only tolerate small amounts of carrots yet, doing this gives them a bit of kick and has become a favorite.

 I remember moaning to my sister that the soup was runny.
-On the diet adding roux as just not possible so she suggested adding a potato.
+On the diet adding roux was just not possible so she suggested adding a potato.
 This is now my preferred method of soup thickening if I have them in as it is quick and easy to do and doesn’t take up more pans or hob tops.